 What is Gum Disease?

 Periodontal disease is an infection of the tissue that surrounds your teeth.
 Also referred as gum disease, it is a silent disease that many people do not know they have.
 It is caused by plaque, a sticky film of bacteria that builds up on your teeth due to lack of proper dental care.
 This progressive bacterial infection will compromise the health and structure of the teeth, gums, and jaw.
-Gum disease has become a major health concern across America and is the leading cause tooth loss in adults.
+Gum disease has become a major health concern across America and is the leading cause of tooth loss in adults.

 Stages of Gum Disease

 Gingivitis: if you do not brush or floss your teeth adequately or often, then plaque will build up on your teeth.
-This build up on the gum line will cause inflammation of the gums.
+This build-up on the gum line will cause inflammation of the gums.
 Patients with recurring gingivitis may benefit from more frequent dental cleanings in our dentist office.

 Periodontitis: if gingivitis is not properly treated, then it will advanced into periodontitis.
-At this stage the infection has progressed and the bone structure that supports your teeth and the soft tissue are damaged.
+At this stage, the infection has progressed and the bone structure that supports your teeth and the soft tissue are damaged.
 Immediate treatment is recommended for the best possible outcome and to limit the damage.